rfluethi/Easy-File-Lock/README.md

 ### Older Versions
 - [v1.0.0](https://github.com/rfluethi/Easy-File-Lock/releases/tag/v1.0.0) - Initial release

-## Bekannte Probleme
+## Known Issues

-- Keine bekannten Probleme in der aktuellen Version
+- No known issues in the current version

-## Mitwirken
+## Contributing

-Beiträge sind willkommen!
-Bitte lesen Sie unsere [Beitragsrichtlinien](CONTRIBUTING.md) für Details.
+Contributions are welcome!
+Please read our [contributing guidelines](CONTRIBUTING.md) for details.

-## Lizenz
+## License

-Dieses Projekt ist unter der MIT-Lizenz lizenziert - siehe die [LICENSE](LICENSE) Datei für Details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.